 "They have to be moved outside of Aberdeen to get treatment because we lack the capacity to deliver it.

 "Patients in the hospital are moved around repeatedly because there are inadequate beds in any one location and the patients may have to wait to get a bed.

 "It's got a knock-on effect on operating lists so patients may be cancelled simply because there are delays in finding them accommodation.

-"So there are a number of day-to-day practical issues which are symptomatic of the ongoing issue."'Difficult for patients'
+"So there are a number of day-to-day practical issues which are symptomatic of the ongoing issue."

 In a statement, NHS Grampian said a UK-wide shortage of oncologists was affecting certain cancer services in Grampian.